A Three-Day Itinerary to the Best of Loire Valley, France

 When you're done touring, take yourself to the riverside city of Blois for a leisurely dinner and a stroll around the town in the evening.
 It's much bigger than Amboise, so there's a bit more variety in restaurants, people to watch, and places to shop.
 Plus, it's right on the Loire River; a wonderful spot to be for sunset.

-day three: Château de Villandry and Château de Chenonceau
+Château de Villandry and Château de Chenonceau

 Spend your last morning at Château de Villandry.
 The interior of this castle is pretty and well-kept - definitely worth a visit.
 But the real attraction here is the beautifully designed gardens, so head outside and explore for as long as you can.
-After almost two hours, we made our way out and stopped for a quick formule lunch just outside the gates.
-There's a little lunch stand that serves the most delicious (and photogenic) rose ice cream, and a table service restaurant, too.
+After almost two hours, we made our way out and stopped for a quick lunch just outside the castle gates.
+There's a small stand that serves the most delicious (and photogenic) rose ice cream, and a table service restaurant, too.

 The final château was my favorite: Château de Chenonceau.
 The gardens, grounds, and castle itself are all fairytale-perfect.
 They even have row boats, lemon trees, donkeys, and a balcony!
 Do yourself the favor of lingering long enough for the crowds to thin out while you enjoy a glass of wine or an early dinner at one of the restaurants here.
 Chenonceau is open later than most places in the region, so you'll have plenty of time to wander and take photos before the gates close for the evening.